owen-totem-space/aqueduct-child-theme/README.md

 These pages allow the content of all the pages to be loaded at once.

 It does not trigger a page reload when you want to view another tab.
-Since text is so small, it gets you 4/5 pages for the price of one with no performance trade off.
+Since text is so small, it gets you 4/5 pages for the price of one with no performance trade off(just the database queries for each page, which is miniscule).
 This is great for mobile browsing.

 It looks much better on mobile too and is easier to navigate.
 It also allows items to be removed from the nav menus and put on one page.